 By the time Ludwig van Beethoven finished composing “Ode to Joy” in 1824, he had lost his hearing.
 The song was to be performed for the first time at the Opera of Vienna, and since he could not hear, they placed another conductor behind him, and indeed he was off by a few notes.
-The song ended, but he was turning his back on the audience, facing the orchestra, until someone came and turned him to face an entire opera on its feet, in a standing ovation to the Maestro of Classical Music…
+The song ended, but he was turning his back on the audience, facing the orchestra, until someone came and turned him to face Vienna on its feet, in a standing ovation to the Maestro of Classical Music…

 Rwanda is an orchestra, of which Paul Kagame is the Maestro.
-But unlike Beethoven, since the day, in 1990, whence he set out to take over our defeated orchestra, he hasn’t turned his back on us.
+But unlike Beethoven, since the day, in 1990, whence he set out to take over our orchestra, he hasn’t turned his back on us.
 Therefore there is no need to look for a substitute conductor, for he hears us just fine.
 We have violinists, we have pianists, trumpetists and trombonists, but the music couldn’t be perfect without our illustrious conductor.

 While our Ode to Joy may be misunderstood, Rwandan music is best savoured by those who play it, those who hear it, and those who dance it, for the mere sight of Paul Kagame – its composer; the mere hearing of his voice, bring back strong memories, of exile, of death, of survival and of rebirth.
 Then again, as Nietzsche would put it, ‘those who were seen dancing were thought to be insane by those who could not hear the music’.